Ah Xian: Early life

-In 1989, Xian travelled to Australia to visit the University of Tasmania.
-He briefly returned to Beijing, but did not stay as the 1989 Tiananmen Square protests and massacre on 4 June motivated him to leave China.
-After leaving China, he applied for asylum in Australia.
-Though his application was initially rejected in 1989, he was granted residency in Australia in 1995.
+In January 1989, Ah Xian travelled to Australia for a two-month artist residency at the University of Tasmania.
+He returned to Beijing that same spring, and with the beginning of Tiananmen Square protests in April, he subsequently accepted another offer from Australia to be present for an art exhibit in Sydney.
+Upon arriving in Australia in September 1990, Ah Xian filed for asylum.
+Though his application was initially rejected in 1989, he was granted residency in 1995.